-Preheat oven to 400°F. Line a large baking sheet with foil or parchment paper.
-Place the salmon filet on the baking sheet.
+Preheat oven to 400°F. Line a large baking sheet or pan with foil or parchment paper.
+Place the salmon on the baking sheet.

 In a small bowl, combine the breadcrumbs, Parmesan, garlic, salt, pepper, and herbs.
 Mix well, then add the melted butter and mix again.

-⅓ cup Panko breadcrumbs, ⅓ cup freshly grated Parmesan cheese, 2 cloves garlic, 1 teaspoon ground black pepper, ½ teaspoon kosher salt, 1 teaspoon chopped fresh parsley, 1 teaspoon chopped fresh thyme, 1 teaspoon chopped fresh chives, 4 tablespoons unsalted butter
+⅓ cup Panko breadcrumbs, ⅓ cup freshly grated Parmesan cheese, 2 cloves garlic, 1 tsp ground black pepper, ½ tsp kosher salt, 1 tsp chopped fresh parsley, 1 tsp chopped fresh thyme, 1 tsp chopped fresh chives, 4 tbsp unsalted butter

 Spread the herb/butter mixture over the top of the salmon filet and press down slightly.